-There are a number of ways to cook maple syrup at home.
-Propane boilers, wood stoves, cinder block boilers or a professional maple syrup arch all work just fine.
-Regardless of how you boil down the syrup, you’ll arrive at the endpoint and need to can maple syrup to ensure it stores properly.
+If you’re just tapping a few trees, there are plenty of ways to make maple syrup without an arch too.
+Propane boilers, wood stoves, cinder block boilers or a professional maple sugaring arch all get the job done one way or another.
+Regardless of how you boil down the syrup, you’ll arrive at the endpoint and need to can maple syrup to ensure that it stores properly.

 When is Maple Syrup Finished?